 Mason Broadhead and Amelia Cotter’s strong tournament performances led to their well-deserved selection in the Australian Country teams.
 They will travel to NZ over Easter to compete in the Mel Young Easter Classic.
 Good luck Mason and Amelia!

 The basketball action continued in Melbourne for the Southern Cross Challenge from 16-20 January 2020.
 The top ten U14 and U15 basketballers from NSW were selected to don the state uniform for the Challenge.
-In addition to this, Jaydon Beveridge (IAS Basketball Coach) was selected to coach the NSW U14 boys.
-Beveridge led the NSW U14 Boys, including Riley Broadhead and Joshua Spark to a strong 3rd place – a fantastic achievement for a team that had never trained together.
+The NSW U14 Boys, including Riley Broadhead and Joshua Spark to a strong 3rd place – a fantastic achievement for a team that had never trained together.
 Milo Fallows represented NSW in the U15 Boys team.